 Modern-day organizations, driven by the need for constant innovation and adaptability, require a more resilient approach to performance management.
-Numbers show that traditional performance management systems may fall short in meeting the needs of modern workplaces.
+Numbers show that traditional performance management systems may fall short of meeting the needs of modern workplaces.

-According to Gartner research, 52% of Chief Human Resource Officers (CHROs) think they are not rewarding the right behavior in employees.
+According to Gartner research, 52% of Chief Human Resource Officers (CHROs) think they are not rewarding the right behaviour in employees.
 While managers invest significant time in performance management, the disengagement rate remains high, signifying a need for change.
 Only 32% of HR business partners believe performance management delivers what employees need to perform.

 Systems like the bell curve could bring rigid categorization that hinders employee motivation and fosters a competitive atmosphere that discourages collaboration.
 Employees may feel pressured to outperform their colleagues rather than working together toward shared goals.

 Moreover, the bell curve also disregards individual circumstances and unique challenges that employees may face.
 An employee experiencing temporary setbacks due to personal issues might unfairly fall into a lower category, impacting their self-esteem and overall performance.